-5. Key Environmental inputs to Project Design.
-Specific design recommendations include:

-- Reuse and disposal of construction debris in suitable pre-identified dumping areas in tune with the local condition to avoid land degradation and water pollution. - Creation of high mounds using spoils for use during floods and other disasters along Anandpur-Bhadrak-Chandbali road, where entire pavement will be removed for new construction for the entire 92kms stretch. - Minimization of tree loss though design modifications. - Protection of some giant trees and green tunnel sections such as in Bhadrak-Chandbali and Taptapani-Rayagada road. - Provision of underpasses (along with plantation up to a certain distance), reflective warning signage and guard rails along the road in areas where wildlife crossings occur.
-In all, about 50 underpasses including box culverts for small mammals and reptiles, 3 underpasses for elephants and 2 for sloth bear (Berhampur-Tapatapni) have been provided for maintaining wildlife movement connectivity. - Trap drains for reptiles and amphibians. - Relocation of Forest Check Gates to strengthen monitoring. - Reduction in hill cutting to minimize loss of trees/vegetation and siltation such as in Taptapani-Rayagada road. - Provision of various slope protection measures, including bio-engineering techniques on corridors where hill cutting will be required for widening and executing geometric improvements. - Enhancement measures for religious properties, ponds and selected junctions. - Providing amenities such as bus-bays, hand rails, lane markings, signage, reflectors, drains etc. for the road users and roadside residents. - 6.
+- 5. Key Environmental inputs to Project Design.
+Some specific design interventions to reduce environmental impacts that have been integrated into engineering design include: - Reuse and disposal of construction debris in suitable pre-identified dumping areas in tune with the local condition to avoid land degradation and water pollution. - Creation of high mounds using spoils for use during floods and other disasters along Anandpur-Bhadrak-Chandbali road, where entire pavement will be removed for new construction for the entire 92 km stretch. - Minimization of tree loss through design modifications. - Protection of some giant trees and green tunnel sections such as in Bhadrak-Chandbali and Taptapani-Rayagada road. - Provision of underpasses (along with plantation up to a certain distance), reflective warning signage and guard rails along the road in areas where wildlife crossings occur.
+In all, about 50 underpasses including box culverts for small mammals and reptiles, 3 underpasses for elephants and 2 for sloth bear (Berhampur-Tapatapni) have been provided for maintaining wildlife movement connectivity. - Trap drains for reptiles and amphibians. - Relocation of Forest Check Gates to strengthen monitoring. - Reduction in hill cutting to minimize loss of trees/vegetation and siltation such as in Taptapani-Rayagada road. - Provision of various slope protection measures, including bio-engineering techniques on corridors where hill cutting will be required for widening and executing geometric improvements. - Enhancement measures for religious properties, ponds and selected junctions. - Providing amenities such as bus-bays, hand rails, lane markings, signage, reflectors, drains, etc. for the road users and roadside residents. - 6.
 Tree Cutting, Tree Plantation, Biodiversity Management and Bio-engineering.
-The OWD/PMU will sign a Memorandum of Understanding (MOU) with the Forest Department prior to start of civil works, which defines the roles, responsibilities and timeframe for: (a) cutting of trees; (b) preparation and execution of tree plantation strategy; (c) transplanting trees

-(up to 45mm girth size), shrubs and medicinal plants of ecological and economic value; (d) implementing biodiversity management plan and (e) undertaking bio-engineering tasks in hilly areas.
-The MoU may also provide the OWD/PMU with the right to use contractors/other appointed agencies to perform afforestation, biodiversity and/or bio-engineering tasks in the event that the Forest Department is unable to undertake such work within the scheduled time frame.
+The OWD/PMU will formalize an agreement with the Forest Department for a 'Action Plan' prior to start of civil works, which defines the roles, responsibilities and timeframe for: (a) cutting of trees; (b) preparation and execution of tree plantation strategy; (c) transplanting trees, shrubs and medicinal plants of ecological and economic value; (d) implementing biodiversity management plan, and (e) undertaking bio-engineering tasks in hilly areas.
+The agreed action plan may also consider providing the OWD/PMU with the right to use contractors/other appointed agencies to perform afforestation, biodiversity and/or bio-engineering tasks in the event that the Forest Department is unable to undertake such work within the scheduled time frame.